gavinoliver-prog/coding-refresher-work/README.md

 ## Python Training Notebooks

-The current notebooks focus on rebuilding Python fluency and applying it to common bioinformatics problems.
+The current notebooks focus on rebuilding Python fluency and applying it to common classical bioinformatics problems.

 ### Notebook 1 — Python Reboot for Bioinformatics